SteinDevlop/Expociencia_Reconocimiento_Facial/README.md

 Description
 -----------------------------
-The project scans videos, photos, gifs and cameras in search of human faces, It is written with the programming language Python with Opencv
+The project scans videos, photos, GIFs and cameras in search of human faces, It is written with the programming language Python with OpenCV
 ----------------------------------------
-👾 Enjoy this Exposcience 👾
+👾 Enjoy this Expo science 👾